mattlianje/eztime/README.md

 ## Features
-- Forces correct time handling with type-safe constructors
+- Forces correct, type-safe time handling
 - Duration arithmetic that reads like English
-- Effortlessly extensible with custom parsers and business rules
+- Easily extensible w/ your business rules
-- Prevent timezone bugs forever: assume Zulu time, require IANA zones
 - Drop **EzTime.scala** into your project like a header-file

 **EzTime** is on MavenCentral